 Experienced, Effective & Compassionate Bankruptcy Attorneys Serving Hampton Roads

-The attorneys at John W. Lee, P.C. have handled over ten thousand cases and have over 70 years of combined legal experience.
+The bankruptcy attorneys at John W. Lee, P.C. have handled over ten thousand cases and have over 70 years of combined legal experience.
 We understand how frustrating it can be to have a pile of bills that you cannot pay.
 Our attorneys and paralegals have the expertise to help you through the bankruptcy process.

 An effective attorney can help you protect your house, car, tax refund and other assets in bankruptcy.
 Without an experienced attorney by your side in bankruptcy court; you could lose your home, car, wages, tax refund or other valuable assets.
 Bankruptcy can stop foreclosures, wage garnishments and harassing phone calls.